 ADIB And DAMAC’s Home Loan/Mortgage Offer For UAE Residents

-Individuals looking to purchase a residential mortgages have an option to look out for highly attractive aspects with this option as it provides some of the best home loan rates in Dubai.
+Individuals looking to purchase a residential mortgage have an option to look out for highly attractive aspects with this option as it provides some of the best home loan rates in Dubai.

-For citizens of UAE, this partnership allows them to avail financing for the property’s 85% amount.
+For citizens of UAE, this partnership allows them to avail of financing for the property’s 85% amount.
 Apart from that, expats living in the UAE have a viable option to obtain loans of almost 80% of the overall price of the property within the UAE.
-Total tenure of the loan should be around 25 years.
+The total tenure of the loan should be around 25 years.

 By the help of these highly pivotal and productive features, obtaining a flat or villa within the UAE can become very convenient.
 It allows real estate owners to purchase a property that may increase in overall value without paying the full payment for rent or paying the total property payment initially.